zsteinkamp/steinkamp.us/pages/posts/2004-11-10-nation-s-poor-win-election-for-nation-s-rich.md

 Bush supporters vote in Kendall, FL.
 Above: Bush supporters vote in Kendall, FL.

-"Our society is falling apartour treasured values are under attack by terrorists," said Ellen Blaine of Givens, OH, a tiny rural farming community as likely to be attacked by terrorists as it is to be hit by a
+"Our society is falling apart, our treasured values are under attack by terrorists," said Ellen Blaine of Givens, OH, a tiny rural farming community as likely to be attacked by terrorists as it is to be hit by a